Updated March 18, 2025

 or, at the beginning of a sentence,

-The Oxford English Dictionary has been available online for more than twenty years.
+The Oxford English Dictionary has been available online since the year 2000.

-In some cases, a “the” that would be capitalized as part of a title doesn’t fit with the grammar of the surrounding text and is therefore omitted (see CMOS 8.169):
+In some cases, an initial “the” that would normally be capitalized as part of a title doesn’t fit with the grammar of the surrounding text and is therefore omitted (or, if retained, treated as part of the surrounding text), as when a title is used attributively to modify another noun (see CMOS 8.171):

 a Chicago Manual of Style recommendation